-- The Tourism Industry Association of Nova Scotia (TIANS) provides tailored one-on-one mentoring meetings, technology workshops and webinars and on-going professional development resource for tourism operators.
-Please contact Lisa Dahr at TIANS at (902) 422-5249, visit tourismhrc.com or email firstname.lastname@example.org.
+- The Tourism Industry Association of Nova Scotia (TIANS) provides tailored one-on-one mentoring meetings, technology workshops and webinars.
+The Nova Scotia Tourism Human Resource Council (NSTHRC) provides on-going professional development resources for tourism operators.
+Please contact Lisa Dahr at TIANS at (902) 422-5249, visit tians.org and tourismhrc.com, or email firstname.lastname@example.org

 - Visit your local Community Business Development Corporation (CBDC) or download a business plan template at: http://www.cbdc.ca/en/business-plan/a-practical-guide

 - Attend a workshop at the Centre for Entrepreneurship Education and Development (CEED):

 - Both CEED and CBDC can advise on financing options, and both offer specific loan programs.

 - The Canada Business Network also has a wealth of information on starting and growing a business and has a database on all federal and provincial financing and grant opportunities.

 - Figuring out the rules and regulations that apply to your business can be complex and time-consuming.
 To help make things easier and save valuable time visit Nova Scotia’s Business Navigation service.